West African lungfish

 The West African lungfish (Protopterus annectens), also known as the Tana lungfish or simply African lungfish, is a species of African lungfish.
 It is found in a wide range of freshwater habitats in West and Middle Africa, as well as the northern half of Southern Africa.

 Description

-Protopterus annectens has a prominent snout and small eyes.
-Its body is long and eel-like, about 9–15 times the length of the head.
+Protopterus annectens is a member of the lungfish, a group thought to have existed for over 400 million years.
+This species has various physiological adaptations which allow it to survive periods of drought, making the lungfish resilient in many habitats.
+P. annectens is known for its eel-like appearance with an anguilliform body.
+It has pelvic fins that are described as "whip-like" with skeletal elements.
+It has a prominent snout and small eyes that are known to be partially blind.
+Although their eyesight is not well-developed, they have sensory structures called lateral lines.
+These structures allow them to detect water movement.
+These sensory receptors extend along the snout of the animal, similar to those found in amphibians and other fish.
+Its body is about 9–15 times the length of the head.
 It has two pairs of long, filamentous fins.
 The pectoral fins have a basal fringe and are about three times the head length, while its pelvic fins are about twice the head length.
 In general, three external gills are inserted posterior to the gill slits and above the pectoral fins.